seven-phases-max/less.curious/articles/rbgi.md

   .col(1); // kickstart it
 }
 ```
 Doh!
 No, actually, strictly speaking, there's nothing wrong with this code.
 It's valid Less, it does what it is supposed to do and works like a charm after all.
 It's just "not elegant".
-And this "not elegant" is actually enough reason for me (who spent a lot of time and efforts on advertising and pushing "a modern and proper methods of working with Less lists/array/loops and related stuff") to try to find a better way to generate an equal CSS.
+And this "not elegant" is actually enough reason for me (who spent a lot of time and efforts on advertising and pushing "a modern and proper methods of working with Less lists/arrays/loops and related stuff") to try to find a better way to generate equal CSS.

 (Well, even more strictly speaking, there *are* other more rational reasons for such "string-based selector manipulation" to be avoided whenever possible, but that's another big story so here I'll stop at just "not elegant").